Updated: Oct 4, 2021

 This is why drinking establishments or similar settings are prime venues for social violence.
 All the ingredients; the demographics, the gender mix, the witnesses and the lubrication are present and ready to be set alight in the right, or should that be ‘wrong’ circumstances.

 This article looks at some of the tactics you can apply to avoid the monkey dance, or the prelude to social violence in such settings, should you be the innocent target of it, or you realise you’ve been acting foolishly and want to extract yourself from further conflict.
 It is not applicable to social violence in the home, by a controlling partner, which is based on other dynamics and often demand other responses.
+Nor is it applicable to predatory violence, which again has other motivations and demands different responses.

 If you’re marginally at fault, such as after bumping into someone, but the response is exaggerated, the easiest way to avoid the monkey dance is to graciously bow out of it.
 An apology, maybe even accompanied with an offer to replace a slightly spilled drink, should avert anyone but those hellbent on an aggressive encounter that evening.